AndyXT/ast-grep-mcp/README.md

 - Code refactoring capabilities
 - LRU caching for improved performance
 - Parallel directory search with batching for large codebases
+- Pattern suggestion system for helpful feedback when patterns don't match
+- Interactive pattern builder for step-by-step pattern creation
+- Comprehensive configuration system with YAML/JSON files, environment variables, and command-line options
+- `.ast-grepignore` support for excluding files and directories using gitignore-style patterns
 - Built with UV for blazing fast dependency management

 ## Prerequisites